What is Rivet?- Definition, Types, Working & Process

 9. Friction-lock Rivet

-The pull-through type is no longer common; however, the self-plugging Cherry friction-lock rivet is still used for repairing light aircraft.
+While the pull-through type is no longer used, the self-plugging Cherry friction-lock rivet is still sometimes used in lightweight aircraft repairs today.

 10. Self-Piercing Rivet